knowledgeboard/knowledgeboard.github.io/templates/blog.md

 12th year from London trip for a 3 day visit of CERN.
 Cool and they have been really interested.
 Funny how they just chose to approach me out of nowhere, but I don't mind.

+### 2024-06-20 22:10

+Those exercises that I found for the lower back (upper glute) really do be targeting the area which I felt and they actually made it much better!

+Also did some more exercises, pushups and etc.